gabrieleara/PCSettings/notebook/Extra-Mechatronics.md

 - *Counter Period*: contained in *Auto Reload Register* (`ARR`), it is actually expressed as the maximum value that can be reached counting up or from which counting starts when going down, thus the same reasoning that has been applied to the prescaler can be applied here.
 - *Internal Clock Division* (`CKD`): it acts like the prescaler above, but can only be set usually to small values (no division, 2, 4).
 Basically the clock seen by the timer has a period that is either the same, double or four times the one of the input clock.
 - *Repetition Counter* (`RCR`): if present, it can count how many times a full cycle of the `CNT` counter has been reached.
 If its maximum value is set to a value different than zero, the event generated by the timer will be generated only when `RCR` value has reached the maximum one.
 - *Auto Reload Preload*: if enabled, it enables the counter to start again once the maximum/minimum value are reached when counting up/down.
-Otherwise the timer will count only once untile the desired value is reached.
+Otherwise the timer will count only once until the desired value is reached.

 Using previous settings, we can set the frequency of an event generated by a counter in *Input Capture Mode* using the following formula:
 <!--